-Looking at policy successes of the last 30 years, and bringing participants together in a series of policy reunions, we are aiming to understand what lay behind those successes.
+By looking at policy successes of the last 30 years, and by bringing previous participants together, we tried to understand what lay behind those successes.

 Our final report The 'S' Factors - Lessons from IFG's policy success reunions draws lessons from six case studies: privatisation, the introduction of the national minimum wage, Scottish devolution, the ban on smoking in public places, pensions reform and the Climate Change Act.

-Three of the case studies featured in a poll of the most successful policies of the last thirty years of among members of the Political Studies Association.
-The three more recent examples met our definition of policy success – surviving a change of government and becoming the starting point for new policy development.
+Three of our case studies featured in a poll among members of the Political Studies Association of the most successful policies of the last thirty years.
+The three more recent examples met our definition of policy success: surviving a change of government and becoming the starting point for new policy development.

-The report identifies seven common factors behind the success of these policies:
+The report identifies seven common requirements behind the success of these policies:

 - Understand the past and learn from failure.